 Even under the best driving conditions, accidents are a fact of life.
 Between human error and risky behavior like drunk driving, distracted driving, and road rage, most people will be involved in at least one car accident in their lifetime, either as a driver or a passenger.

 When you throw in inclement weather—especially snow and everything that comes with it—you get even higher numbers of accidents.
-Many of the bad driving habits people engage in and normally get away with during optimal weather can mean the difference between a near-miss and a catastrophic injury wreck during winter.
+Many of the bad driving habits people engage in and normally get away with during optimal weather can mean the difference between a near-miss and a catastrophic injury during winter.

-Just last November, over 60 cars in Spokane (an area well-known for plentiful snowfall) were involved in a massive pileup on Interstate 90 due to high amounts of ice and snow.
+In November 2019, over 60 cars in Spokane (an area well-known for plentiful snowfall) were involved in a massive pileup on Interstate 90 due to high amounts of ice and snow.
 Six people were injured and the entire interstate had to be shut down.

 The good news?
 Many winter car accidents can be avoided by preparing your vehicle for winter weather, cultivating safe driving habits, and anticipating potentially dangerous situations.
 Check out these tips for driving in the snow in Washington.